AbelSkeet/Guide-for-New-Hackers-Users/introduction/terminology-of-csgo-cheating.md

 Please keep in mind that the list here does not mean they are a 100% trustable source for cheating information, but we still put them in here for newcomers since it is way better than watching sketchy youtubers who might with a higher chance uploading unknown programs.

-TODO

-### Honourable mention:

-* Moderators from r/csgohacks: Of course you should know more about us!
-If you got any issues in CSGO cheating, feel free to create a post on subreddit!